omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/8 SQL Lab.md

      -- Delete data from the table
      DELETE FROM Products WHERE name = 'Product2';
      ```

-2. **Python Exercise:**
-   - Run the following code and explain the output, describing the steps taken and final table.
      ```python
      # Connect to SQLite database
      import sqlite3